Dgame/atom-php-fmt/README.md

 #### Requirements
 - **You must have a running copy of PHP on the machine you are running Atom**
+- **You must have a copy of fmt.phar on the machine you are running Atom**

 Plugin runs with PHP 5.6 or newer installed in the machine running the plugin.